Share price out of sync?

 Valuations to remain under pressure

 SLPE’s lead manager, Alan Gauld, expects valuations to remain under pressure over the coming months, due to COVID-19.
-As with the listed market, most of the impact has been felt by bricks and mortar-based businesses.
-Some of SLPE’s underlying company exposures have benefitted from the sea change, notably TeamViewer (see page 7 of the enclosed PDF version).
+As with public markets, most of the impact has been felt by bricks and mortar-based businesses.
+Some of SLPE’s underlying company exposures have benefitted from the sea change, notably the remote working software platform, TeamViewer (see page 7 in the enclosed PDF version).
 Alan anticipates that valuations may suffer further falls over the coming months, ahead of SLPE’s financial year-end results to 30 September.
-Distributions will inevitably slow, with the decline in M&A activity making it harder for SLPE’s underlying managers to realise investments.
-Alan expects a slowdown in drawdowns as well, but this will take longer, for reasons that include underlying managers’ financing deals made before the outbreak of COVID-19 and capital injections into portfolio companies, where required.
+Distributions (cash flows generated by the underlying funds) will inevitably slow, with the decline in merger and acquisition (M&A) activity making it harder for SLPE’s underlying managers to realise investments.
+Alan expects a slowdown in drawdowns (when the underlying managers draw on the capital committed by investors) as well, but this will take longer, for reasons that include underlying managers’ financing deals made before the outbreak of COVID-19 and capital injections into portfolio companies, where required.

 Alan says that, encouragingly, most managers have not requested follow-on investments, to support existing portfolio companies.
 Where needed, most of the underlying European companies held by the third-party funds have been able to access state financing.
 In Spain, for example, where several sectors were shut by royal decree, there was more onus on the state to provide support.